How to Become a Home Health Aide in Texas

 coach

-A Home Health Aide (HHA) in Texas earns an average of $25,350 per year (BLS, May 2024).
-With employment projected to grow 17% from 2024 to 2034, much faster than the average for all jobs, this career path offers short training, steady demand, and a reliable entry into healthcare.
-This guide explains the requirements, training steps, and career opportunities for HHAs in Texas.
+A career as a Home Health Aide (HHA) in Texas offers a reliable path into the healthcare industry with high demand and short training requirements.
+HHAs in Texas earn an average of $25,350 per year with national employment projected to grow by 17% from 2024 to 2034, much faster than the average for all jobs.
+This guide explains the updated requirements, training steps, and career outlook for HHAs in Texas.

 Where to Find Home Health Aide Classes in Texas

 Dreambound is the largest platform to search and compare Home Health Aide training programs in Texas.
-Whether you're in Houston, Dallas-Fort Worth, or elsewhere, Dreambound helps you:
+Whether you're in Dallas-Fort Worth, Houston, San Antonio, or elsewhere, Dreambound helps you:

-• Compare training costs, schedules, and program details
+• Compare tuition costs, schedules, and program details

-• Choose the best school for your goals
+• Find the best school to launch your healthcare career

 Frequently Asked Questions